Jonathan-Chia/portfolio/README.md

 # About Me
 - 👋 Hi, I’m Jonathan Chia
 - 👀 I’m interested in making boba, basketball shot mechanics, and investing
-- 🌱 I’m currently a data scientist at JTV and an AI masters student at Johns Hopkins University
+- 🌱 I’m currently a business analytics manager at JTV and an AI masters student at Johns Hopkins University
 - 💞️ I’m looking for data science volunteering opportunities in the mental health industry
 - 📫 Message me on [LinkedIn](https://www.linkedin.com/in/jonathan-rj-chia/)!